mauno-j-ronkko/sharkC64/docs/index.md

 # sharkC64

+The sharkC64 programming language is designed to be used for the development of computer programs for the Commodore C64.
+The sharkC64 IDE comes bundled with a compiler and a bunch of example programs.
-sharkC64 is a compiler for the Commodore C64.
-It is published under MIT license.
+The sharkC64 IDE is published under MIT license.

 ## Index